PX4/PX4-user_guide/en/frames_vtol/vtol_quadplane_foxtech_loong_2160.md

    ![WIFI-Antennas-Front](../../assets/airframes/vtol/foxtech_loong_2160/17-antenna-front.jpg)

    In the back you can use the 3D-Printed antenna adapter.
    The adapter can be glued in place with hot glue.

    ![WIFI-Antenna-Back](../../assets/airframes/vtol/foxtech_loong_2160/19-rear-antenna.jpg)

 ### 12S Power Module

-This 12S power module is used as main power module and can handle higher currents than the 40A power module.
-This is needed since the Loong uses up to 120A in the hover phase.
+This 12S power module is the main power module for the motors.
+It can handle higher currents than the 40A power module used to power the avionics, and is needed since the Loong uses up to 120A in the hover phase.

 The 12S Power Module will be mounted on top of the battery.
 Plug the XT90 that is installed inside the vehicle into the PM.
 The power cable to connect the Skynode needs to be extended.